sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 ### No updates are supported

-The import is loaded only once to the production environment and currently updates with multiple production data imports are not supported.
+The import is loaded only once to the live environment and currently updates with multiple live data imports are not supported.

 ### Test import